mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## ActionCable, Redis, and Heroku / Fly.io Integration

-To ensure seamless operation of **ActionCable**, the foundational component for Turbo streams, in a production environment, it is necessary to have [Redis](https://redis.io/) installed.
+To ensure seamless operation of **ActionCable**, the foundational component for Turbo Streams, in a production environment, it is necessary to have [Redis](https://redis.io/) installed.
 Please follow the steps outlined below to ensure a proper configuration.

 ### Heroku

 1. **Verify Redis Installation**

 Check if you already have a Redis add-on by running the following command in your terminal: